The written content on this page contains automatic translations, so there may be some errors. The video on this page is also in English.

 Where is the Gospel?

-When fearful people are given power, they stop at nothing to keep it.
-And, significantly for our story, they forget true power comes from God.
-On the day Israel’s army of 300 men defeated the 135,000 Midiantes, Gideon tells his soldiers to shout “for the Lord, and for Gideon” (Judges 7:18, italics added).
+When fearful people gain power, they will do anything to keep it.
+And—crucially for this story—they forget that real power comes from God.
+On the day Israel’s 300 defeated Midian’s 135,000, Gideon instructed his troops to shout, “For the Lord, and for Gideon” (Judges 7:18).
+The line says everything.
+Israel received a leader who simply mirrored their own fear, pride, and forgetfulness.

 We see this most clearly in Jesus.
-God used the fear, pride, politics, and violence of Israel and Rome to hang Jesus on the cross (Acts 2:23).
-But unlike Gideon, Jesus wasn’t afraid of his enemies.
-He didn’t demand signs.
-He performed them for others (John 2:11)!
-He didn’t forget God’s power, but relied upon it regularly in prayer (Luke 5:16).
-Gideon cynically accused God of abandoning him, but Jesus is willingly forsaken by God.
+God handed Jesus over to the fear, pride, politics, and violence of Israel and Rome (Acts 2:23).
+But Jesus is nothing like Gideon.
+He wasn’t afraid of his enemies.
+He didn’t demand signs—he gave them (John 2:11).
+He didn’t forget God’s power—he sought it constantly in prayer (Luke 5:16).

 May the Holy Spirit open your eyes to see the God who is our only hero.
 And may you see Jesus as a sign of victory and power to all who remember him.